Opinion Clustering under the Friedkin-Johnsen Model: Agreement in Disagreement: INTRODUCTION

-\item Importantly, we show that a non-stubborn LTP agent can steer the opinions of those associated with it to form an opinion cluster.
-Thereby, highlighting that even non-stubborn agents can impact the final opinions.

-\end{itemize} The paper has been organised as follows: Sec.\ref{Sec2} introduces the notations and the relevant preliminaries.
+\end{itemize} The organisation of the paper is as follows: Sec. \ref{Sec2} introduces the notations and the relevant preliminaries.
 Sec. \ref{Sec:FJ} motivates the analysis of the topological dependence of opinion clusters.
 Sec. \ref{sec:Kron_Red} presents a framework to relate final opinions of any set of agents in the graph.
 We introduce the LTP agents and present the conditions for opinion clustering in Sec. \ref{sec:OC}.
-Finally, we conclude in Sec. \ref{Sec:conc} with insights into future directions.
+Finally, we conclude in Sec. \ref{Sec:conc}.